Shivamkumar098/voting-app/README.md

 # Voting-Application
-A BlockChain Example implementing an voting Application using Sawtooth Framework
+A BlockChain application implementing a voting system using Sawtooth Framework